Summary

 =IF(B6<>"",B6,$H5)+1

 This formula tests the cell immediately to the left for a value.
 If no value is found, it pulls a value from column H in the row above.
-Note $H5 is a mixed reference, to lock the column as the formula is copied throughout the grid.
+Note that $H5 is a mixed reference, to lock the column as the formula is copied throughout the grid.
 The same formula is used in all cells except B6.

 Conditional formatting rules